XinyuHua/xinyuhua.github.io/_posts/2015-05-15-HelloWorld.md

 5. I was born in China, so I am a native Chinese speaker, but I also learned Japanese since when I was around 12 years old so I could speak conversational Japanese.
 English, of course is also one of the languages that I speak.

-6. I owe a dog named Cong Cong.
+6. I own a dog named Cong Cong.

 ## このブログに関する (About this blog)